I remember my first email account. It was back when I was working for the Digital Equipment Corporation (DEC) in the early ’90s.

-It was used by us engineers to communicate a host of technical information, from new releases to part number changes and of course the odd Friday afternoon pub lunch.
+We engineers used it to communicate a host of technical information, from new releases to part number changes and, of course, the odd Friday afternoon pub lunch.
 If I got ten emails a week, it was a busy one.
-I was a new engineer, still green around the gills, so I didn't have anything to email anyone.
+I was a new engineer, still green around the gills, so I didn’t have anything to email anyone.
 Apart, of course, from accepting the pub lunch invitations.

 It’s not all positive.
 There are the spam and virus issues to start, Not to mention the whole reply-to-all fiasco.
 However, it goes a lot deeper than that.
 Many business users have become a slave to their inbox.
 That twitch you see when the computer pings and announces yet another email’s arrival is a classic telltale sign.

 Sadly, It’s not unusual to connect to a business users computer and see hundreds, if not thousands, of unread emails in their inbox.

 It was this exact problem that led me, several years ago now, to take a look at my use of email and to take action.

 Here I’d like to share with you the action I took and continue to make, ensuring that email remains a tool and not my master!